Non-extensive and quasi-homogeneous geometrothermodynamics: Abstract

 \section{Abstract}

-We study the thermodynamic properties of black holes, taking into account the non-extensivity of their entropy at the thermodynamic and statistical level.
-To this end, we interpret the R\'enyi entropy as determining the fundamental thermodynamic equation, which is represented by a quasi-homogeneous function.
-As a consequence, the R\'enyi parameter turns out to be an independent thermodynamic variable that must be treated in the framework of extended thermodynamics.
+We study the thermodynamic properties of black holes, taking into account the non-extensive character of their entropy at the thermodynamic and statistical level.
+To this end, we assume that the R\'enyi entropy determines the fundamental thermodynamic equation of black holes and is represented by a quasi-homogeneous function.
+As a consequence, the R\'enyi parameter turns out to be an independent thermodynamic variable, which must be treated in the framework of extended thermodynamics.
 As a particular example, we use the formalism of geometrothermodynamics to show that the Schwarzschild black hole can become stable for certain values of the R\'enyi parameter.